The road to hell is paved with discarded business models

 One such idea is the use of LNG as a fuel.
 It would be an ideal replacement for pretty much anything diesel does today.
 It does already happen in the shipping world.
 With the advent of the new IMO 2020 rules, HFO becomes unusable for those vessels.
 Or only under the penalty of very large financial investments.

 Where the LNG revolution is still in its infancy is as a fuel for trucking.
 Oh yes, it is there, there is a rough network of LNG fuelling stations in parts of the US right now.
 Yet, in the grand scheme of things, it’s still a pretty exotic option for truckers.
 And it has been for many decades.
-LNG was used as a vehicle fuel for more than 50 years now.
+LNG has been used as a vehicle fuel for more than 50 years now.
 There is a thick body of expertise and knowledge that comes with it.
 If you go down the LNG route, you are not looking into a black hole of unsolved issues.
 You are looking at a well-trodden path with pretty much all important issues resolved.

 Early believers, innovators, and entrepreneurs have gone down this path.
 Most notable of all, Mr. T. Boone Pickens and his company Clean Energy.
 They have resisted the devils of failure for a very long time.